CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 6. Next, open the Project folder that will appear on the Desktop.
 Open the SD Connect folder: the dataset will be available in the subfolder called Project NNNN.

 ### For Data Access Committee (DAC)
-Data Access Committee (DAC) has been established during the submission process and all the communication between DAC and the data requester is managed using SD Apply.
+Data Access Committee (DAC) has been established during the submission process and all the communication between DAC and the data applicant is managed using SD Apply.
 Each DAC is linked to a specific dataset present in the SD Apply catalogue.
 The SD Apply user interface guides you during the data access revision process.
 For more information about SD Apply, check [SD Apply user guide](https://docs.csc.fi/data/sensitive-data/sd-apply/).

-1. As a DAC member you receive a notification via SD Apply to your email, when a requester applies for data access.
+1. As a DAC member you receive a notification via SD Apply to your email, when an applicant applies for data access.
 Log into SD Apply with your HAKA or ELIXIR account.
-2. In SD Apply, under “Actions”, check the following information sent by the requestor: name, affiliation, role, summary of their research, duration of the research project etc. Check also was the Data Access Agreement (DAA) accepted.
-You can ask for more information from the requester if necessary.
+2. In SD Apply, under “Actions”, check the following information sent by the applicant: name, affiliation, role, summary of their research, duration of the research project etc. Check also was the Data Access Agreement (DAA) accepted.
+You can ask for more information from the applicant if necessary.
 3. Next, you can decide if the application is approved or rejected.
 Please give a motivation in the “Add comments” field in the “Approve or reject” field.
-The final decision is sent to the requester with information on how the dataset can be accessed using SD Desktop.
+The final decision is sent to the applicant with information on how the dataset can be accessed using SD Desktop.

 !!! note
-    Every action is recorded in SD Apply (e.g. previous applications from the same requester are available).
+    Every action is recorded in SD Apply (e.g. previous applications from the same applicant are available).